CRIA is, and i quote...

 END OF FLASHBACK

-a year and a month after reading Mr. Geist's article, i came across this headline while zooming down the information super-highway today:
+anyway, the reason i was reminded was because a year and a month after reading Mr. Geist's article, i came across this headline while zooming down the information super-highway today:

 Canadian Record Labels Pay $45 Million to Settle Piracy Claims